 But the official, who declined to be identified because of the issue's sensitivity, emphasized that such discussions remained only a small possibility, because Iran has shown so little willingness to meet international demands.

-Gary Samore, the top White House official on nuclear nonproliferation, left the door open to Iranian enrichment in recent comments, saying the decision on which parts of Tehran's program can continue "is a matter for negotiations."world
+Gary Samore, the top White House official on nuclear nonproliferation, left the door open to Iranian enrichment in recent comments, saying the decision on which parts of Tehran's program can continue "is a matter for negotiations."

 First Published April 28, 2012 12:45 AM